DeadSix27/UnlinkMKV.py/README.md

 Default output folder is `_output`.

+The script requires Python 3.8 and `mkvmerge`, `mkvextract`, `ffmpeg` to be in $PATH/%PATH%

+Only tested on Windows.

+---

 \* The way it "*fixes*" those is by taking all the styles from each segment and appending a suffix, like `partid_1` this ensures that the style from, say segment2 will not be overidden by segment1 so all styles can coexist.